github/docs/content/codespaces/the-githubdev-web-based-editor.md

 If you have issues opening the {% data variables.product.prodname_serverless %}, try the following:

-- Make sure you are signed in to {% data variables.product.prodname_dotcom %}.
+- Make sure you are signed into the {% data variables.product.prodname_dotcom %}.
 - Disable any ad blockers.
 - Use a non-incognito window in your browser to open the {% data variables.product.prodname_serverless %}.